Flexible Capacity Options¶

 There are no setup or monthly charges for metered channels, and a low global per-minute rate applies.

-The DIDWW User Panel allows users to define the maximum number of simultaneous calls per single DID or group of DIDs, thus controlling the incoming call load and limiting traffic costs.
+The DIDWW User Panel allows users to define the maximum number of simultaneous calls per single DID or a group of DIDs, thus controlling the incoming call load and limiting traffic costs.

 Metered channels may be added or removed at any time and there is no long-term commitment.